Understand and Overcome Resistance to Change in Your Company

 Who resists change?

-While there is a misconception that change only affects low level employees, this is not the case.
-Change affects everyone in an organization from maintenance to upper management.
+While there is a misconception that change only affects low-level employees, this is not the case.
+The change affects everyone in an organization from maintenance to upper management.
 Additionally, resistance has nothing to do with intelligence.
 Not even the smartest among us are not immune to the scariness of impending changes.

 Contrary to common belief, resistance to change is not inherently bad.
 In fact, it can actually be a good thing.